Saif-Ali-Shaik/CollabABND/README.md

-Hi this repo is for ABND Track, we are yet to decide the idea for project, so if you guys have any ideas please share with me via slack @ak003.abnd

-Thanks, will make this a great project.
+Hi this repo is for ABND Track, we are yet to decide the idea for project, so if you guys have any ideas please share with me via slack @ak003.abnd Please reach to project moderator - @ak003.abnd for any queries Thanks, will make this a great project.

 ## Project URL